GibaPadavan/AVAudioSessionIOS16InpitIssue/README.md

     "<AVAudioSessionPortDescription: 0x2813cc6b0, type = Speaker; name = Speaker; UID = Speaker; selectedDataSource = (null)>"
 )>
 ```
-Then I attach the iRig device (which is basibally the external microphone) and I have the following log:
+Then I attach the iRig device (which is basically the external microphone) and I have the following log:

 ```
 HANDLE ROUTE CHANGE